mikecroucher/awesome-MATLAB/README.md

 ## Websites

 * [MATLAB File Exchange](http://uk.mathworks.com/matlabcentral/fileexchange/) - File Exchange lets you find and share custom applications, classes, code examples, drivers, functions, Simulink models, scripts, and videos
+* [MATLAB on Stack Overflow](http://stackoverflow.com/questions/tagged/matlab) - Stack Overflow is a community of 4.7 million programmers, just like you, helping each other

 ## Books